How Chipotle is Winning at Employee Wellbeing

 By Welltok Marketing

 We recently sat down with our client and favorite burrito bowl destination -- Chipotle Mexican Grill -- to get the inside scoop on their employee wellbeing program.
 Read on to learn how they found a wellbeing platform that met the unique needs of 71,000 employees, their top 5 lessons learned and the one thing they would have done different.

-Stephanie Miller, manager of benefits and employee services at Chipotle, got real about what it took to overhaul their employee wellness program.
-Stephanie takes us on Chipotle's journey and shares her experience, including the good and the bad, for implementing a program aimed at driving results.
+They got real about what it took to overhaul their employee wellness program and shared more about Chipotle's journey including the good and the bad, for implementing a program aimed at driving results.

 Chipotle's Wellness Evolution Didn't Happen Overnight